 Yes.
 You can donate to a specific project.
 Please contact us here to discuss this option further.

 How much of my donation goes directly to help Ugandan children?

-From every £1 of income raised until March 2016, we spent 84p on our programme in Kamuli and 16p on fundraising and governance/administrative costs.
-Some of the governance/administrative costs were related to starting up a new charity and the proportion of money spent directly on our programme will increase this year.
+From every £1 of income raised until March 2017, we spent 93p on our programme in Kamuli and 7p on fundraising and governance/administrative costs.
 We are constantly seeking ways in which to reduce non-programme related costs and much is absorbed directly by our trustees.
 No one in the UK or in Uganda is taking any salary or fee for the running the project.

 How do you ensure that the money I give directly gets to Ugandan children and that security is not a problem?

 SLK works directly with trusted people and communities with whom we build long term partnerships, not middlemen or governments.
 We send funds in local currency directly to the school on quarterly basis, based on budgets for specific purposes that we agree together.
 Our partners then ensure the funds are spent as they should, and monitor and report back on expenditure against budget using systems developed for this purpose.

 The budget agreed with the education board is such that it just covers the costs of buying food for the children.
 If all of the children are seen to be having food, then there will be no spare money.
 Ugandan colleagues from the hospital next door are reporting to us regularly that all of the children in the school are eating at lunchtime.
 In addition, SLK have doctors and nurses from the UK who visit Kamuli twice a year and who have built good relationships with our partner school to ensure that the programme is running successfully.

 All SLK members are governed by transparent principles and this, combined with our robust financial systems, mean that we don’t face direct problems with corruption.